Packaging and hygiene solutions: Possibilities and limits of compostability

 Naturally compostable

 While recycling is the result of human intervention, the great masters of composting are microorganisms, such as bacteria and mould.
-They are naturally activated in the presence of organic waste to ensure its degradation and final transformation into compost.
+They are naturally activated in the presence of organic waste to ensure it degrades and is transformed into compost.

 Compost is the end product of composting.
 It is rich in humus, a stabilized organic matter beneficial to the soil.
 For example, it improves its physical-chemical properties and biological activities.
 Compost also contains essential organic nutrients, such as nitrogen and phosphorus.
 It also serves as an organic fertilizer which, through the slow release of these nutrients, promotes plant growth.